Long Ditton: St Mary's Church

 The original church dated in part from the 12th century, with the earliest recorded rector being in 1166.
 By the 18th century the church had fallen into a bad state of decay and in 1778 a replacement was built on the same site, of a small Greek cross plan, built of brick.
 This was itself replaced by the present Church of England parish church in 1880.
 Designed by George Edmund Street and built next to the 18th-century church, it is primarily of buff-covered coursed marble stone with bath stone dressings overlying this in part, forming decorative arches.
-Remains of the 18th century church can be seen in the churchyard's garden of rest and contains church floor memorials to the Evelyn family, with only one of its memorials moved to the present church building.
+Remains of the 18th-century church can be seen in the churchyard's garden of rest which contains church floor memorials to the Evelyn family, with only one of its memorials moved to the present church building.
 Both the current and the remains of the 18th-century church are Grade II listed.

 By the early 20th century the rectory had become derelict and was demolished.
 Its greater part was half-timber; it is pictured in Malden's A History of the County of Surrey, and probably dated from the 16th century.

 People buried in the churchyard include global businessman and civil structural engineer Terence Patrick O'Sullivan, aircraft design engineer Sir Sydney Camm, Indian Army General Sir Orfeur Cavenagh, and Austin Partner, a victim of the sinking of the Titanic.